Grid homology for singular links in lens space and a resolution cube: An oriented version

-\end{defi} The sign depends on the Maslov grading of the generator $\xv$ as well as the crossing n or p.
-Fix an order $<$ on $C(g)$, then the sign is defined to be as they did in an arxiv version of \cite{MR2574747} (See also \cite{MR4777638}).
+\end{defi} The sign depends on the Maslov grading of the generator $\xv$ as well as the crossing $n$ or $p$.
+After fixing an order $<$ on $C(g)$, we define the sign to be as they did in an arxiv version of \cite{MR2574747} (See also \cite{MR4777638}).
 Let $D_{\Sbold}$ be the sum of these new maps, ranging over all such pairs.
 We now show that \text{Lemma \ref{identify C with CFK}} still holds.